missionpinball/mpf-docs/install/raspberry.rst

   http://kivypie.mitako.eu/kivy-download.html
   Many Kudos to Albert Casals and their group, since normally its a pain to install kivy on a raspberry (compiling lasts forever).

+- Unzip the image (do not copy .zip file to your SD card).

 - depending on your development os use Win32 Diskimager, dd, Imagewriter... to write your image to the sd-card (use at least an 8 GB Card).
 You can find Instructions here: